flowaicom/flow-judge/README.md

 ### Evaluation Metrics

-Flow-Judge-v0.1 was trained to handle any custom metric that can be expressed as a combination of evaluation criteria and rubric.
+Flow-Judge-v0.1 was trained to handle any custom metric that can be expressed as a combination of evaluation criteria and rubric, and required inputs and outputs.

 #### Pre-defined Metrics